Yendis99/UCDavisCyberSec/README.md

 filebeat-playbook.yml and metricbeat-playbook.yml

-kibana - has dashboards, visualizations, and searches to present data
+Kibana - has dashboards, visualizations, and searches to present data

 Elasticsearch - json data base for storing log data;

 Haproxy = collects and parses logs from a high availability proxy/load balancer ;
-log

 Kafka consomes, stores, and parses filebeat messages to logs;
-log

-Kibana;
-log

-Nats - sets path to logs, combines multiline log events into one event, helps to format and shape data log
+Nats - sets path to logs, combines multiline log events into one event, helps to format and shape data

 Osquery - collects and decudes results logs;
-result

 Google Santa - macOS security tool that can blacklist/whitelist binaries;
-log

 These Beats allow us to collect the following information from each machine:
 Filebeat and Metricbeat ymls give us the ability to create, manage, ship, and data mine system log files.
-These logs can be used to investigate rishk and to produce comprehensive security reports based logged events.
+These logs can be used to investigate rishk and to produce comprehensive security reports based captured log events.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: